mrmans0n/compose-rules/docs/ktlint.md

 ## Using with ktlint CLI or the ktlint IntelliJ plugin

-The [releases](https://github.com/mrmans0n/compose-rules/releases) page contains an [uber jar](https://stackoverflow.com/questions/11947037/what-is-an-uber-jar) for each version release that can be used for these purposes.
-In the [releases](https://github.com/mrmans0n/compose-rules/releases/) page you can identify them by the suffix `-all.jar`.
+The [releases](https://github.com/mrmans0n/compose-rules/releases) page contains an [uber jar](https://stackoverflow.com/questions/11947037/what-is-an-uber-jar) for each version.
+Look for files with the `-all.jar` suffix.

 To use with [ktlint CLI](https://ktlint.github.io/#getting-started):
 ```shell
 ktlint -R ktlint-compose-<VERSION>-all.jar
 ```

-You can use this same [uber jar from the releases page](https://github.com/mrmans0n/compose-rules/releases/) with the [ktlint IntelliJ plugin](https://plugins.jetbrains.com/plugin/15057-ktlint) if the rules are compiled against the same ktlint version used for that release.
-You can configure the custom ruleset in the preferences page of the plugin.
+You can also use this uber jar with the [ktlint IntelliJ plugin](https://plugins.jetbrains.com/plugin/15057-ktlint), provided the rules are compiled against the same ktlint version.
+Configure the custom ruleset in the plugin's preferences.

 ## Supported versions matrix